MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ## Overview

-Microsoft Teams now offers a new webinar experience; this article describes how to update your settings to use and manage these features.
+Microsoft Teams offers webinars, a two-way interactive virtual event.
+This article describes how to configure your settings to use and manage webinar functionality.

 Previously, to use webinars, you had to enable **both**:

 - Meeting registration using the Teams meeting policy parameter **`-AllowMeetingRegistration`**,
 - Webinars using the Teams events policy parameter **`-AllowWebinars`**.

-Now, we’ve separated meeting registration and webinars.
+Now, we’ve separated the parameters for meeting registration and webinars, which allows you to configure each feature independently.
+As a result, your users can use webinars and meetings with registration individually.

 If you want your users to still have a **webinar** entry point to create webinars, you need to verify that the **`-AllowWebinars`** parameter is still enabled.
-If you currently have webinars turned off, they'll remain off as the new experience rolls out.

 If you want your users to **only** use **meeting with registration** and not the new webinar experience, make sure `-AllowWebinars` is disabled and “`-AllowMeetingRegistration`” is enabled.
+> [!NOTE]
+> If `-AllowWebinars` is disabled,your end users will have no webinar entry point available to them, and they can't create webinars.

 To learn more about the meeting with registration experience, see [Set up meeting registration.](set-up-meeting-registration.md)

 Webinars are created and managed in PowerShell.
 For examples on how to set up webinars, see the section [How to set up the new webinar experience.](#set-up-webinars)